Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 There are a few different ways that this level of interest in shorting United Rentals shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against United Rentals.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against United Rentals.